gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 That shut him up.
 The Darpani love nothing so much as poetry.
 That is grass and water to us, air and rain and the smell of honey.
-Stirrup rhymes and sondelays, half-lampoons and dirges---we know more ways to make words dance than the rest of Cherne put together.
+Stirrup rhymes and sondelays, half-lampoons and dirges—we know more ways to make words dance than the rest of Cherne put together.
 Of all those ways, trirains are the hardest to get right, and odd-stride trirains will tie you up like knotgrass.